10 -Baby, Baby Don’t Cry

 # 6 – Mickey’s Monkey

 In similar fashion to “Going To A Go-G0,” the Miracles upbeat great rocking tune “Mickey’s Monkey,” instantly became an r&b dance classic.
 “Mickey’s Monkey,” was released in 1963 on the album Doin’ Mickey’s Monkey.
+We love the smoking bass line and drum groove on this slamming song.
 The song turned out to be one of the band’s biggest hit singles of their career.
 “Mickey’s Monkey,” broke the Billboard’s Hot 100 top 10 peaking at number eight.
-The song was written by Motown hit making machine of Brian Holland, Lamont Dozier, and Eddie Holland.
+The song was written by Motown hit-making machine of Brian Holland, Lamont Dozier, and Eddie Holland.

 # 5 – I Second That Emotion

 This was one of those great Motown songs that was a hit by multiple groups.
 Both Smokey Robinson and The Miracles and Diana Ross & The Supremes and The Temptations had a hit with the classic songs “I Second That Emotion.”
 The song was written by Smokey Robinson and Al Cleveland.
 The Miracles version was a smash hit peaking at number four on the Billboard Hot 100 in 1967.